Hindustan Unilever: Presence

 The company's previous headquarters were located in Backbay Reclamation, Mumbai at the Lever House, where it was housed for more than 46 years.

-Research facilities

 The Hindustan Unilever Research Centre (HURC) was set up in 1966 in Mumbai, and Unilever Research India in Bangalore in 1997.
 In 2006, the company's research facilities were brought together at a single site in Bangalore.

-Sustainable living

-Unilever launched Sustainable Living Plan on 15 November 2010 in London, Rotterdam, New York and New Delhi simultaneously.